david-fiaty/jQuery-Texotip/README.md

-jQuery Texotip Plugin | Multilingual tooltips based on JSON data files.
+jQuery Texotip Plugin
 ================================

+## Multilingual tooltips based on JSON data files

 The jQuery Texotip Plugin provides a tooltip system based on JSON data.
 Define words in a JSON file and specify what content should appear when a user interacts with those words.